Valneva SE

-Valneva SE is a French biotech company headquartered in Saint-Herblain, France, developing and commercializing vaccines for infectious diseases.
-It has manufacturing sites in Livingston, Scotland; Solna, Sweden, and Vienna, Austria, with other offices in France, Canada and the United States.
+Valneva SE is a specialty vaccine company registered in Saint-Herblain, France, developing, producing and commercializing vaccines for infectious diseases.
+It has manufacturing sites in Livingston, Scotland; Solna, Sweden, and Vienna, Austria; with other offices in France, Canada and the United States.

 Background

 Valneva was founded in 2013 through the merger of Austrian company Intercell and French company Vivalis SA.
-It has been listed since 28 May 2013 on the Euronext Paris in Paris and used to be listed on the Vienna Stock Exchange.
+It has been listed since May 2013 on Euronext Paris Paris and since May 2021 on the US Nasdaq.
+Valneva used to be listed on the Vienna Stock Exchange.

 Products

-Released Vaccines
+Marketed vaccines

-Vaccines marketed by Valneva include Ixiaro, a vaccine against Japanese encephalitis (approved in Europe, America and Australia) and Dukoral, a vaccine against cholera (approved in Europe and Australia).
+Vaccines marketed by Valneva include Ixiaro, a vaccine against Japanese encephalitis (approved in Europe, America and Australia) Dukoral, a vaccine against cholera and LT-ETEC (approved in Europe, Canada and Australia) and IXCHIQ, a vaccine against the chikungunya virus (live-attenuated, single-dose).